-1. Roles at the meeting
+Roles during the meeting

 Head of theme

-At a funding meeting the head of theme manages the available commitment budget which may be used to support:
+At a funding meeting the head of theme manages the available commitment budget, which may be used to support:

 - unit or institute funding above 90% baseline level